KocurMaros/LRS-FEI/simple automatic mission.md

 ### **Project specification**

 1. __Map handling.__
-    - implementation or tool - map loading - **required**
+    - implementation or tool - 3D map loading - **required**
     - implementation of obstacle inflation - **required**
     - implementation of map transformations, rotations etc. - **if needed**
 2. __Map search algorithm.
 (Path finding)__
-    - implementation or tool - path finding/search algorithm - **required**
+    - implementation or tool - advanced planning algorithm - **required**
-        - Flood fill, RRT, A*...
+        - RRT, A*...
 3. __Trajectory planning.__
+    - Use pointcloud to plan the trajectory, the trajectory planning needs to be done in 3D.
     - implementation or tool - optimization of path - **if needed**
         - minimal requirement - elimination of not necessary points (elimination of sequences of horizontal, vertical, diagonal paths...)
 4. __ROS Drone control node__